hamilak/fake-data-agents/README.md

 ### 3. Set up API keys

 For each LLM you plan to use, make sure you have the appropriate API keys.
-You can input the API key directly when prompted in the program or store them in environment variables for easy access.
+You can store them in environment variables for easy access.

 ### 4. Run the program